OCA/manufacture/mrp_repair_discount/README.rst

 ===================

-This module extends the functionality of mrp repair adding new field discount on operation's lines
+This module extends the functionality of mrp repair adding new field discount on operations lines

 Usage
 =====